Are you wondering, how the Bible can change your life? How the word of God can completely transform you?

 Many things in life are hard to totally understand until you experience them for yourself; such as marriage, parenthood, grief, and loss.

-Our diet, exercise and the people who surround us are good examples of daily investments that produce either positive or negative consequences.
+Our diet, exercise routine, and the people who surround us are good examples of daily investments that produce either positive or negative consequences.

 Not everyone requires a fully scheduled day to reap the health benefits of a routine, so make the choices that work for you, knowing they’ll only make you healthier and more efficient with your time.”
-Northwestern Medicine

 “These were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.”